williamdiffey/AIE-CLIENT/README.md

 A streamlined app for students at my school to carry out brief written assignments from home.

+## To Do:

+- Add form to add codes
+- Add ability to edit and delete posts
+- Add ability to change user passwords

 ## Key aims:

 -protect and promote child welfare at all times